Michael Brown (British politician): Resignation

-Brown resigned in May 1994 after The News of the World published pictures of him on holiday in Barbados with a 20-year-old gay man.
+Brown resigned as an Assistant Whip in May 1994 after The News of the World published pictures of him on holiday in Barbados with a 20-year-old gay man.
 At the time, the age of consent for homosexual activity was 21, so the paper ran the story under the headline "Lawmaker as lawbreaker".
 After resigning, Brown subsequently acknowledged his homosexuality.
 The media linked Brown's resignation to Prime Minister John Major's ill-fated Back to Basics campaign.

 After Westminster

 Brown lost the election for the new Cleethorpes seat at the general election on 1 May 1997.
 Initially he struggled to find employment, working for David Evans' contract cleaning firm (a fellow Conservative MP who had also lost his seat).
 In April 1998 he submitted a piece for The Independent on how he was looking forward to being canvassed by the Labour Party candidates for his area in the Westminster City Council elections, which would give him an opportunity to play the kind of tricks voters often play on election candidates.

 The piece was published and was well received.
 It led to a regular commission as a political sketchwriter for The Independent starting in 1999, as well as political commentary for other newspapers.
 Today he regularly appears as a commentator and newspaper reviewer on British television, particularly on BBC News 24 and Sky News.

-He joined Nigel Farage's Brexit Party in April 2019 but said that he is not planning on contesting elections.
+In April 2019, he joined Nigel Farage's Brexit Party but said that he is not planning on contesting elections.